Anmol53/react-conceptual-questions/README.md

     ***

-6.  ## What is the importance of Key in the map?
+6.  ## What is the importance of the Key in the map?

     The `Keys` help **<span style="color:#2D88FF;">React</span>** identify which items have been changed added, or removed.
 Elements inside the array must be keyed to give a static identity to the elements.
 Most of the time we use an object's `id` as a key.
-If id is not available then only we use array index.
+If `id` is not available then only we use the array index.
 But we should try not to use an index as a key.

     ***

-7.  ## What are the life- cycle methods in react?
+7.  ## What are the life-cycle methods in react?

-    Each component in **<span style="color:#2D88FF;">React</span>** has a lifecycle consist of three main phases.
+    Each component in **<span style="color:#2D88FF;">React</span>** has a lifecycle consisting of three main phases.
     The three phases are: `Mounting`, `Updating`, and `Unmounting`.

     - **Mounting** phase Lifecycle methods: